v128store/guile-hoot/design/ABI.md

 ## Open questions

-How to deal with lack of `hashq`: just punt and do what we can with JS, or include a hash code in all objects?

-Should we take the opportunity to have `cons` make immutable pairs, perhaps adding `mcons` also?

 Should we be annotating struct types with `final`?
 The MVP document mentions it but binaryen does not seem to support it.

-JS has a symbol data type with a convenient `Symbol.from` constructor.
-Should we use it?
-Probably not.

 ## JS API